medusajs/medusa/docs/content/add-plugins/spaces.md

 ---
-description: 'Learn how to integrate Spaces with the Medusa server.
-Learn how to install and configure the Spaces plugin on the Medusa server.'
+description: 'Learn how to integrate Spaces with the Medusa backend.
+Learn how to install and configure the Spaces plugin on the Medusa backend.'
 addHowToData: true
 ---

 # Spaces

-In this document, you’ll learn how to install the [Spaces plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-file-spaces) on your Medusa server and use it for storage.
+In this document, you’ll learn how to install the [Spaces plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-file-spaces) on your Medusa backend and use it for storage.

 <div>
   <video width="100%" height="100%" playsinline autoplay muted controls>